js-girls/workshop/docs/level0/00-step4.md

 ## Step 4

+### Exercises
+* Write a list of friends using an array and innerHTML.
+[Solution](http://codepen.io/daldosso/pen/obRdMa?editors=1010)
+* Write a list of friends with a remove button.
+[Solution](http://codepen.io/daldosso/pen/dGBqXZ?editors=0010)
+* Write a list of friends using an unsigned list element.
+[Solution](http://codepen.io/daldosso/pen/VeJEaR?editors=0010)
+* Write a list of friends using a kind of template.
+[Solution](http://codepen.io/daldosso/pen/xZoyRa?editors=0010)

+---
 ### Removing items

 The next step will be adding a button to our task item for taking it off of our list.